How do I become a member of the Association?

 How can I pay my Association fee?

 Paying your fee is easy.
 If you are completing your application online you can pay by Visa or MasterCard.
 If you'd prefer to download our paper application you can submit payment by mail or in-person.
 We accept certified cheque, money order, Interac, Visa and Mastercard.
-Please note that as of July 4, 2017 the Association will no longer accept cash.
+Please note that the Association will no longer accept cash.

-Can I pay by Pre-Authorized Chequing going forward?
+Can I pay by pre-authorized payments going forward?

 Do I get an income tax receipt for my Association fees?